 Rounding numbers always seems to be a challenge for many of my students each year.
 We create anchor charts, practice, and play games until they finally start to get it.
-Today I’m going to talk to you about a few of the activities we did to review rounding.
-We were working with whole numbers but these activities could be modified easily for decimals, too!
+Today I’m going to talk to you about a few of the rounding activities we did to review rounding.
+We were working with whole numbers but these rounding activities could be modified easily for decimals, too!

 First I introduce rounding using a Flocabulary song. (paid subscription but so worth it!)
-This opens discussion up about numbers lines and how they they can help and what it rounding actually is.
+This opens the discussion up about numbers lines and how they can help and what rounding actually is.
 We talk about how the number line can help us figure out whether to round up or keep the place we’re rounding to the same.
 We discuss situations where rounding would come in handy and why we do it.
 Then we get together to make our anchor chart.

 We create the anchor chart together and highlight the steps that we use to round ANY number.
 We color coded the examples so they match the step.
 That made it easier for the students to find which part of the example went with each step.
 My struggling students are able to access the poster as needed while those that don’t need it work on.
 It’s especially helpful for my special education students as there are a lot of steps to remember and this can sometimes be difficult for them.

 I printed these numbers on Post Its for my next rounding activity by using this free template that I made for you.
 It’s SO easy.
 Just print a few of the blank templates.
 Then, type in your numbers however you’d like.
 Then attach Post Its to your template and then print again.
 I even printed onto the small Post Its too.
 I put an arrow and an underline so students could use them in the activity.
 Bonus, the students LOVE playing with Post Its.
 Let’s be real…I love printing and playing with Post Its, too!